Have you noticed how many funny cat compilations there are online these days? Take a look at this one – it’s only ten minutes…

 Read up on other techniques for managing your time more effectively.

 Sometimes, procrastination kicks in when we feel overwhelmed at the idea of starting a huge task, such as a 1,000 word essay.
 Treating your assignment (or other daunting activity) as a series of small tasks instead helps to reduce this feeling.
-Each small step you acheive is progress, and your sense of accomplishment is likely to reduce the temptation to procrastinate.
+Each small step you achieve is progress, and your sense of accomplishment is likely to reduce the temptation to procrastinate.